Search

 Common sports injuries treated with laser therapy

 One of the real benefits of laser therapy is that it can be used to treat almost any part of the body.
-One of the areas where laser therapy has been shown to be especially effective is in treating the many different forms of tendonitis.
-Tendonitis can appear in the knees, hips, back, hands, wrists, or shoulders, and it often takes its name from the sport where the injury occurred (i.e., tennis elbow, jumper’s knee, golfer’s elbow, etc.).
+One area where laser therapy has been shown to be especially effective is in treating the many different forms of tendonitis.
+Tendonitis can appear in the knees, hips, back, hands, wrists, or shoulders, and it often takes its name from the sport where the injury occurred (e.g., tennis elbow, jumper’s knee, golfer’s elbow, etc.).

 Plantar fasciitis is another common injury that athletes sustain, and laser therapy has proven to be very helpful in reducing the associated pain and inflammation.
-Rotator cuff injuries are sustained frequently by baseball players, especially pitchers who may deliver 100 high-speed pitches to batters during the course of a game.
-Studies show that laser therapy helps manage these injuries better and get athletes back in the game faster than they would have with other treatments.
+Baseball players, especially pitchers who may deliver 100 high-speed pitches to batters during a game, frequently sustain rotator cuff injuries.
+Studies show that laser therapy helps manage these injuries better and gets athletes back in the game faster than they would have with other treatments.

 Latest research on laser therapy/sports injuries

 Research has shown that a great many sports injuries respond very well to treatment by low-level laser therapy.
 Some of the injuries that have been dramatically improved by laser therapy include tennis elbow, ligament damage, jumper’s knee, frozen shoulder, muscle strains, bursitis, swimmer’s shoulder, and inflammation of the tendon sheath.
-Research from 2014 has also shown that laser therapy can be very useful in helping an athlete recover from surgery since pain and inflammation can be reduced significantly.
+Research as far back as 2014 has also shown that laser therapy can be very useful in helping an athlete recover from surgery since pain and inflammation can be reduced significantly.

 A match made in Heaven

-While research is ongoing all the time, it seems apparent already that there’s no question laser therapy can be one of the most effective treatments for sports injuries.
-Many athletes already have experienced the benefits of quicker recovery and a faster return to their sport.
+While research is ongoing, it seems apparent already that laser therapy can be one of the most effective treatments for sports injuries.
+Many athletes have already experienced the benefits of quicker recovery and a faster return to their sport.

 OrthoLazer Orthopedic Laser Centers offer patients and their doctors an innovative and effective alternative pain management option to treat acute and chronic orthopedic conditions.
 Founded by Dr. Scott Sigman – the original opioid-sparing surgeon – our centers further his mission of providing his patients with non-operative and non-opioid treatment options.
 If you’d like more information about OrthoLazer, please visit our website at ortholazer.com.